sgjava/javauio/README.md

 UIO was built from the ground up to use modern kernel APIs, libraries and code generation techniques to provide a best of breed cross platform approach.
 It does not make sense to recreate the wheel like so many other IO libraries.
-JDK 17 LTS is supported out of the box (JDK 11 for ARM 32 until Zulu JDK 17 released).
+JDK 17 LTS is supported out of the box.

 * [Periphery](https://github.com/sgjava/javauio/tree/main/periphery) API for
 GPIO, LED, PWM, SPI, I2C, MMIO and Serial peripheral I/O interface access.
 Based